 Child Tax Credit

-Yes, you can claim the child tax credit for a child with an ITIN (individual tax identification number) if you otherwise qualify.
+Yes, you can claim the child tax credit for a child with an ITIN if you otherwise qualify.

-- Refer to "Child tax credits" in the index to the Instructions for Form 1040 or Instructions for Form 1040A for an explanation of who qualifies for the child tax credit, and how to calculate it.
+- Search "Child tax credits" in the index to the Instructions for Form 1040 or Instructions for Form 1040A for an explanation of who qualifies for the child tax credit and how to calculate it.